Konrad-Ziarko/MultiBootUsb/README.md

 GUI application for quickly adding boot entries on MultiBoot USB devices

 # Disclaimer
-Entries where written for RHEL/CentOs, minor changes may be needed to run properly under Debian or other distros.
+Entries were written for RHEL/CentOs, minor changes may be needed to run properly under Debian or other distros.

 ## Build from source
 *Run [script](installer/installer.py) stored in installer folder*